YWoooo/Note-of-Clean-Code/README.md

 Honestly, this might be the part I agree with the most in this book.
 Reducing the amount of if-else statements improves the coding experience and readability significantly.
 And I think this tip is an example of the "*Functions should do one thing.*" rule.

+## Boundaries

+Boundaries are codes we write to connect with other codes, like a third-party code or an unknown, none-exist-yet code.
+We should not trust other codes too much.
+Therefore, instead of using other codes directly, we should write codes to connect, to pack, to encapsulate them.
+These codes are boundaries.

+And I think the key to boundaries is the interface.
+We do not care about the implementation of other codes.
+Instead, we just have to validate the output of these codes is what we need.
+And the way of validation is testing.
+That is what learning tests are about.

+However, the author says we should try writing tests instead of only reading documents while learning the third-party code.
+From this saying, I can understand why someone would say TDD is a cult, yet as a nobody, I would not say TDD or learning tests are wrong.
+Anyway, a clear boundary to keep our code from other codes is needed.

+And none-exist-code can be tread like third-party codes.
+I mean, if we do not care about the implementation, what is the difference between existing or not?
+We just mock the output.
+That is the beauty of a clear boundary: theoretically, it makes our code work no matter how the other codes are changed.
+It adapts.

+> You may see I am not listing and keep murmuring in this part.
+Since I think this chapter is quite, well, a masterpiece.

 ...
 ...
 wip...